jhpyle/docassemble/_docs/initial.md

 from datetime import *
 {% endhighlight %}

+If you have a module file in the same package as the [YAML] file, you can import the names from the module file using Python's syntax for a relative module reference:

+{% highlight yaml %}
+---
+modules:
+  - .utils
+---
+{% endhighlight %}

+Note that if you use `modules` to import names from a module of your own, you should make sure to define [`__all__`] in the module to limit which names are imported.

 # <a name="data"></a>Storing structured `data` in a variable

 The `data` block allows you to specify a data structure in [YAML] in a